-Fun facts from 20 years of Disney’s Animal Kingdom theme park at Walt Disney World Resort.
+Fun facts from Disney’s Animal Kingdom Theme Park at Walt Disney World Resort:

 - In preparation for creating Disney’s Animal Kingdom, a core team of seven Walt Disney Imagineers, led by Creative Portfolio Executive Joe Rohde, crisscrossed the globe in search of the essential look of life in the wild.
 The team traveled more than 500,000 miles . . . a distance equal to circling the globe 20 times.

-- Ten artists and three Imagineers worked full-time for 18 months to create the 325 animal carvings on The Tree of Life.
-Sculptors had between six and 10 hours to create the finished image before the plaster hardened.
+- Ten artists and three Imagineers worked full-time for 18 months to create the 337 animal carvings on The Tree of Life.
+Sculptors had between five to eight hours to create each finished animal image before the plaster hardened.

-- The Tree of Life is topped with more than 103,000 transparent, five-shades-of-green leaves that actually blow in the wind.
+- The Tree of Life is topped with more than 103,000 leaves that each measure one foot long and are made from a special plastic.

 - More than 4 million trees, plants, shrubs, vines, epiphytes, grasses and ground-coverings from every continent on Earth — except Antarctica — were planted.

-- The iconic floating mountains in the Valley of Mo’ara – there are 22 – peak at about 130 feet above the valley floor.
+- The 22 iconic floating mountains in the Valley of Mo’ara on Pandora – The World of Avatar peak at about 130 feet above the valley floor.

 - A team of more than 60 artisans from the U.S., Peru, France, Portugal, Japan and Ireland contributed to creating the art-scape of the floating mountains on Pandora – The World of Avatar.